AUTOMATIC1111/stable-diffusion-webui/README.md

 If the GFPGAN directory does not exist, you will not get the option to use GFPGAN in the UI.
 If it does exist, you will either be able to use it, or there will be a message in console with an error related to GFPGAN.

+### RealESRGAN
+If you want to use RealESRGAN to upscale generated images, you need to install it separately.
+Follow instructions from https://github.com/xinntao/Real-ESRGAN, but when cloning it, do so into Stable Diffusion main directory, `/sd`.
+After that download [RealESRGAN_x4plus.pth](https://github.com/xinntao/Real-ESRGAN/releases/download/v0.1.0/RealESRGAN_x4plus.pth) and [RealESRGAN_x4plus_anime_6B.pth](https://github.com/xinntao/Real-ESRGAN/releases/download/v0.2.2.4/RealESRGAN_x4plus_anime_6B.pth).
+Put them into the `/sd/RealESRGAN/experiments/pretrained_models` directory.
+If you're getting troubles with RealESRGAN support, follow instructions from the RealESRGAN's repository until `inference_realesrgan.py` script works.

+If the RealESRGAN directory does not exist, you will not get the option to use RealESRGAN in the UI.
+If it does exist, you will be either able to use it, or there will be a message in console with an error related to RealESRGAN.

 ### Web UI

 When launching, you may get a very long warning message related to some weights not being used.
 You may freely ignore it.